 September 22nd, 2004 was the day ABC premiered one of their most successful dramas combining sci-fi, mystery, romance and more.
 For six seasons, Lost captivated the world, puzzled its watchers and generated some of the most amazing theories about science, religion and more.

 Since then, networks have tried to recreate that magic.
 From NBC with The Event (cancelled) to CBS’ Extant (cancelled) to USA Networks’ The 4400 (cancelled) they all featured a mysterious sci-fi based event with one connecting outcome; they were cancelled.
-However, that isn’t stopping NBC from trying again by airing Manifest, Lost carbon copy from the mind of Robert Zemeckis and desperation.
+However, that isn’t stopping NBC from trying again by airing Manifest, a Lost carbon copy from the mind of Robert Zemeckis and desperation.

 Taking place on a plane, Lost Jr. introduces us to various passengers from different backgrounds as they board Monetgo Airways Flight 828, which leaves from Jamaica on April 7, 2013.
 Turbulence is thick but temporary as the plane makes a successful landing in New Jersey hours later…on November 4, 2013.
 Possibly entering a time loop (or something far sinister) it becomes clear those few hours on the plane for its passengers were five years and six months for everyone else, thus resulting in the non-passengers to age (and a lot of confusion).
 Through a series of flashbacks and yes flash-forwards, we soon learn these random passengers were destined to be on the plane that day in April.